nx-lr/protea/readme.md

 [for x in vec: if x >= 0: x] // [0, 2, 4]
 // apply a function to all the elements
 [for x in vec: abs] // [4, 2, 0, 2, 4]
-// flatten a list using a listcomp with two 'for' vec = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]
+// flatten a list using a list-comp with two 'for' vec = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]
 [for elem in vec: for num in elem: num] // [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```